laataiasu/laataiasu.github.io/content/post/2020-07-24-brief-review-kdrama/index.md

 ### Sky Castle

 About the educational system be seasoned by drama and action.
-I think the movie whose story writer has read Nietzsche will have a great result like this series.
+I think the movie whose story writer has read [[Friedrich Nietzsche|Nietzsche]] will have a great result like this series.

 ### School 2015